Binary Options Under Increasing Fire as Israel Proposes Ban

 Canadian Pressure on Binary Industry

 The regulatory crackdown in Israel mirrors similar efforts in countries across Europe and North America.
-Canadian regulatory authority is also moving strongly against the industry, with the Canadian Securities Administrators (CSA) proposing a complete ban on binary options trading, including selling, offering, “or otherwise trading” any binary options.
-The proposed legislation would also prohibit trading any type of binary options through the formation of a company specifically designed to trade such instruments.
+Canadian regulatory authority is also moving against the industry, with the Canadian Securities Administrators (CSA) proposing a complete ban on binary options trading, including selling, offering, “or otherwise trading” any binary options.
+The proposed legislation would also prohibit trading any binary options through the formation of a company specifically designed to trade such instruments.

 The nationwide proposal follows on the heels of Quebec’s financial markets authority (AMF) putting forth a proposed ban on trading any binary options that have expiration terms of less than 30 days.